 Edwin Warner & Percy Warner Parks

-The Warner Parks offer some of the most loved and well-used outdoor space in Nashville.
+The Warner Parks offer some of the most loved and well-used outdoor spaces in Nashville.
 Trails for hiking, biking, and horseback riding bring folks to the 3,180-acre natural park system.
-Additionally, there are picnic shelters (we highly recommend hosting a get together in one of these), historical landmarks, golf courses, and scenic drives.
+Additionally, there are picnic shelters (we highly recommend hosting a get-together in one of these), historical landmarks, golf courses, and scenic drives.
 The most recognizable place within the parks is the Allée, otherwise known as the Belle Meade steps.
 Burn your buns by running up these steps!
 Another reason to visit Edwin Warner Park is for the annual Iroquois Steeplechase.
 Enjoy the tradition of horse racing in a stunning setting.

 Elmington Park

 SB TIP: While the park activity picks up on the weekends, it is a quieter spot during the week.
-So if you are looking for a peaceful escape, head to Elmington Park.
+So, if you are looking for a peaceful escape, head to Elmington Park.

 The Movies in the Park series is a great way to experience Elmington Park.
 Image: Movies in the Park